nickbrandt/GitLab/doc/user/search/index.md

 ## Shortcut

-You'll find a shortcut on the search field on the top-right of the project's dashboard to quickly access issues and merge requests created or assigned to you within that project:
+You'll find a shortcut on the search field on the top-right of the project's dashboard to quickly access issues and merge requests created or assigned to you in that project:

 ![search per project - shortcut](img/project_search.png)